xushx/gpuimlearn/README.md

 This software is free for academic use only.
 For commercial companies, they should first ask the permission from both authors above. <br>

 ## Document Description
-* codes : the code work.
+* codes : the code work. there is a sample supported.
 * data : 2 sample datasets, which are '.mat' format.
-* docs : some related papers.
+* docs : some related papers, and user manual.

 ## Software Contents
 There are 3 main parts in this work, you can see them in the codes folder. <br>